Qhobela001/Distributed-database-project/README.md

 ## Setup development environment

 In order to setup local development environemnt you can simply create a virtual environment with -env in the end of environment name to ensure it is ignored by .dockerignore and .gitignore. requirements.txt for individual service is provided in it's directory.

+For the current submission, the only working node and database are those of Quthing Database, as others are still in the development stage.